Armored Heart: L'Odeur de l'Amour

 The surge of emotion hit them like a hammer, incapacitating them in a fit of giggles and sighs as their legs gave out from underneath them.
 They collapsed where they stood, and Seeker didn’t bother overmuch to subdue them further, only kicking their weapons away in passing.
 Ithella would catch up in a few moments, and deal with that.

 She moved past them, closer to the small house that was the source of the spell.
 With one firm kick, the door simply broke and fell from its frame, and Seeker stepped inside.
 It was a modest building, a few rooms separated by thin walls and curtains.
 At the main room’s center stood the source of the mind affecting magic, a mage with her hair billowing out from under a hooded cloak.
 In an instant, Seeker had her hand around their throat, lifting her off her feet as she drew back her sword to dispatch the one that had caused so much pain and suffering.
 The woman let out a gurgle, and the motion of being lifted threw the hood back.
 Seeker paused just as she began to thrust.
+Staring her in the face was yet another of the hateful earrings, worn by another pawn of the vile creature pulling the strings.
+With a cry of angry disgust she tore the earring away, barely having the presence of mind to shift it to nowhere so as to not rip the poor girl's whole ear off.
+Seeker carelessly dropped her, and let out a yell of frustration.
+How many cowardly layers of obfuscation was she going to hide behind?

 Her eyes were drawn to the puppet mage taking ragged, frightened breaths on the floor.
 Her disheveled robes had come undone and bared the woman’s body for anyone who cared to look.
-What drew her eye was the sigil of Ishi tattooed across her lower abdomen.
+What drew her eye was the sigil of Ishara tattooed across her lower abdomen.
 Seeker sighed.
 “Of course you’d be Touched.
 Are you hurt?”
 Seeker had to force the frustration down and out of her voice as she spoke.

 That was a borderline delusional thing to say.
-Ishi didn’t bother intervening every time someone did something to a priest, not even one of the Touched.
+Ishara didn’t bother intervening every time someone did something to a priest, not even one of the Touched.
 Seeker didn’t have the heart, nor cause to dissuade her of the notion, though.
 So she let the echo of the words die out in her mind, and mumbled “there are four Touched priests in this attack, Daughter of Passion.
 You should find them.”

 This woman’s beliefs that she was so keenly favored by the Lady were of little interest to Seeker right now.
 They told her nothing about where the Bandit Mage might be lurking.
 She paid the priestess no further mind as she scampered off to do as she bade, and instead scanned the room, looking for any hints as to where the mastermind of this operation could be.